mtrevisan/Boxon/README.md

 <a name="how-to-extend"></a>
 ## How to extend the functionalities
-Boxon can handle array of primitives, bit, byte, short, int, long, float, double, and their object counterpart, as long as Object, BigInteger, BigDecimal, string (with a given size, or with a terminator), and the special "[checksum](#annotation-checksum)".
+Boxon can handle array of primitives, bit, byte, short, int, long, float, double, and their object counterpart, as long as Object, BigInteger, string (with a given size, or with a terminator), and the special "[checksum](#annotation-checksum)".

 You can extend the basic functionalities through the application of converters as shown below in some examples.
 Here lies the power of Boxon.